Recap: King of the Dot makes history with Blackout 4 [Article]

 Photography courtesy of D.Gibson Photography and Macphoto

-Tags: 100 Bulletz, Aye Verb, Be Realiztic, Bender, Big T, Bishop Brigante, Bonnie Godiva, Charlie Clips, Charron, Conceited, DDSS, Deadmau5, Dizaster, DNA, Dr. Dre, Freedom Writers, Fresco, Gully Tha Kid, Gully TK, Ill Will, JC, King Of The Dot, Loe Pesci, Lotta Zay, Merrick City, Method Man, Organik, Osa, Pat Stay, Real Deal, Remy D, Rich Dolarz, Rone, Rum Nitty, Shotty Horroh, Step Easy, TheSaurus, Tycoon Tax, Yung Casper, Yung Ill
+Tags: 100 Bulletz, Aye Verb, Bender, Big T, Bishop Brigante, Bonnie Godiva, Charlie Clips, Charron, Conceited, DDSS, Deadmau5, Dizaster, DNA, Dr. Dre, Freedom Writers, Fresco, Gully Tha Kid, Gully TK, Ill Will, JC, King Of The Dot, Loe Pesci, Lotta Zay, Merrick City, Method Man, Organik, Osa, Pat Stay, Real Deal, Realiztic, Remy D, Rich Dolarz, Rone, Rum Nitty, Shotty Horroh, Step Easy, TheSaurus, Tycoon Tax, Yung Casper, Yung Ill